 But let all who take refuge in you be glad; let them ever sing for joy.
 Spread your protection over them, that those who love your name may rejoice in you.
 (Psalm 5:11)

 Where would we be without God’s protection?
-He is Jehovah Shammah, the Lord who is always present.
+He is Jehovah Shammah, the Lord who is always there.
 No matter what’s going on, God is right there with me.
 It’s easy to remember to thank Him for protecting me from known enemies and situations.
 But I am also reminded to be thankful for Him saving me from people and things I do not even recognize.
 I’m grateful for a God who is always present.

 Shadrach, Meshach, and Abed-Nego answered and said to the king, “O Nebuchadnezzar, we have no need to answer you in this matter.
 If that is the case, our God whom we serve is able to deliver us from the burning fiery furnace, and He will deliver us from your hand, O king.
 But if not, let it be known to you, O king, that we do not serve your gods, nor will we worship the gold image which you have set up.”
 (Daniel 3:16- 18)

 Our God can deliver us from every attack from the enemy.
 But even when He chooses to allow us to go through some things, He is still in control.
-No matter what my troubles may be, I know that my Lord is able, and I am thankful.
+No matter what my troubles may be, I know that my Lord is able and I am thankful.